-- Employ a landscape palette throughout the planning area that encourages drought tolerant native plant species reflective of and compatible with the naturally occurring plant community. - All landscaped areas shall be planted with turf, groundcover, shrub and/or trees selected from the plant palette contained in this section or as supplemented by the City of Colton.
+- 1. Employ a landscape palette throughout the planning area that encourages drought tolerant native plant species reflective of and compatible with the naturally occurring plant community. - 2.
+All landscaped areas shall be planted with turf, groundcover, shrub and/or trees selected from the plant palette contained in this section or as supplemented by the City of Colton.
 Landscape plans should generally provide a layered appearance, with lower growing plants in the foreground and larger growing plants in the background.
-The maximum area permitted for installation of turfgrass and high water need plants is twenty percent (20%) of the total landscaped area - Slopes with a 5:1 ratio or greater and cut slopes equal to or greater than eight feet (8') in vertical height and fill slopes equal to or greater than five feet (5) in vertical height shall be planted with a ground cover to protect the slope from erosion and instability.
-Slopes exceeding fifteen feet (15') in vertical height shall be planted with shrubs spaced not more than ten feet (10') average on center, or trees spaced not to exceed thirty feet (30') average on center, or a combination of shrubs and trees at equivalent spacing, in addition to the groundcover. - Soil characteristics within the site may vary.
+The maximum area permitted for installation of turfgrass and high water need plants is twenty percent (20%) of the total landscaped area. - 3.
+Slopes with a 5:1 ratio or greater and cut slopes equal to or greater than eight feet (8') in vertical height and fill slopes equal to or greater than five feet (5) in vertical height shall be planted with a ground cover to protect the slope from erosion and instability.
+Slopes exceeding fifteen feet (15') in vertical height shall be planted with shrubs spaced not more than ten feet (10') average on center, or trees spaced not to exceed thirty feet (30') average on center, or a combination of shrubs and trees at equivalent spacing, in addition to the groundcover. - 4.
+Soil characteristics within the site may vary.
 The developers/builders for parcels, which require landscaping within public areas, shall procure a horticultural soils report in order to determine proper planting and maintenance recommendations for proposed plant materials.
 Soils testing shall be performed by a qualified agricultural laboratory and shall include a soil fertility and agricultural suitability analysis with pre-planting and post planting recommendations.

-Plantings will be designed with the intent of limiting required maintenance.
-Hedges and other natural form.
+- 5. Plantings will be designed with the intent of limiting required maintenance.
+Hedges and other shrub layouts that require regular pruning will be avoided and designs should favor a plant's natural form.
 Spacing will be enough to allow plants to grow to full potential and to reduce pruning.
-Parkway planter areas will be mulched, and leaf material will be left to enrich the soil through decomposition.

-- Plants should be maintained at optimum health through soil preparation, water management and nutrient monitoring to control the negative impact of pest and disease. - Any single species within a streetscape or park area should represent no more than 25% of the total population.
-This improves species diversity and the ability to withstand the pressures of disease and pest infestation.
+Parkway planter areas will be mulched, and leaf material will be left to enrich the soil through decomposition. - 6.
+Plants should be maintained at optimum health through soil preparation, water management and nutrient monitoring to control the negative impact of pest and disease. - 7.
+Any single species within a streetscape or park area should represent no more than 25% of the total population.
+This improves species diversity and the ability to withstand the pressures of disease and pest infestation. - 8.
 A minimum three-inch layer of mulch shall be applied on all exposed soils surfaces of planting areas except in turf areas, creeping or rooting groundcovers, or direct seeding applications where mulch is contraindicated.